Skip to main content

 DF-1 Digital Worker (new field) True

-DF-2 Agency unique user ID (existing field) Diagnosis.DW01@agency.gov
+DF-2 Agency Unique User ID (existing field) Diagnosis.DW01@agency.gov

 DF-3 First Name and Last Name (existing fields) Diagnosis DW01